 Technology has reached a point where machines can do a lot of the thinking and doing for us – without us even realizing it.
 Globally, we use computer programs and software for capturing, processing, storing, and managing vast amounts of data on a daily basis.
 During these processes, we often hear the terms document management system (DMS) and [enterprise] content management (ECM).
 These are sometimes used interchangeably, adding to the confusion, since they are very different.
 The best way to distinguish between the two is to remember that not all content is created equal.

 Content management: (enterprise) content management (ECM) provides a centralized hub where documents and other information are stored and from where they can be managed and distributed as and when needed.

-Document management: a document management system is a computer system designed to search and store electronic documents – and is housed inside the bigger realm of content management.
+Document management: a document management software is a computer system designed to search and store electronic documents – and is housed inside the bigger realm of content management.

 Read next: What is enterprise content management?